 We advise extreme caution while using this remedy.
 For one, applying baking soda to the inflamed skin is not pleasant, but it does dry out the rash.
 However, it is absorbed in some quantities through the skin into the bloodstream, so you cannot apply it too often or on children with a diaper rash.3

 4. Apply Neem Tea To Help With The Rash

 Ancient ayurvedic treatments often used neem and its derivatives for skin conditions.
 A tea made of neem leaves and water that is cooled down and applied to the rashes can make them disappear in no time.
-Neem has excellent antibacterial properties that make it ideal for skin application.4 Indeed, neem is known to even remove the lesions caused due to chicken pox, so a thigh rash is a
+Neem has excellent antibacterial properties that make it ideal for skin application.4 Indeed, neem is known to even remove the lesions caused due to chicken pox, so a thigh rash is a small matter.

 5. Make Turmeric To Apply On The Rash